-I owe a great deal to my development / copy editors Jill Marts Lodwig and Robin Drake, without whom the book would be a shadow of what it is.
+I owe a great deal to my editors Jill Marts Lodwig and Robin Drake, without whom the book would be a shadow of what it is.

-It wasn’t until we passed the half-way stage when I banished the second thoughts I was having about the entire project.
-I always knew I’d be taking a cut in earnings to write the book, but I didn’t appreciate how much work was going to be involved, so when things weren’t running so smoothly I questioned myself until the finish line was in sight.
+It wasn’t until we passed the halfway stage when I ditched the second thoughts I was having.
+I knew I’d be taking a cut in earnings to write the book, but didn’t appreciate how much work was going to be involved, so when things weren’t running smoothly I questioned myself until I could see the finish line.

-Looking back, I’m very glad I stuck with it, and I have nothing but praise for the people I worked with at Peachpit.
+I’m glad I stuck with it, and I have nothing but praise for those I worked with at Peachpit.

 Print production choices

-The production was handled by Peachpit, but I got to make choices about the book’s size and cover stock.
-The size was determined back in the proposal stage (physical dimensions and page count), and I was asked whether I wanted a matte or gloss finish on the cover.
+Production was handled by Peachpit, but I got to make choices about the book’s size and cover stock.
+The size was determined back in the proposal stage (physical dimensions and page count), and I was asked whether I wanted a matt or gloss finish on the cover.

 After the book was printed (and just a week or two ago) I asked Cory Borman, production guru at Peachpit, for specific print info: